 If that all sounds a bit overwhelming, here’s some good news: there are preparation steps you can take that will make all of these questions and decisions much simpler!
-We created these steps from our own, where our design and sales team gain a deep understanding of each school’s needs through very specific questions asked during online or in-person design workshops.
+We created these steps from our own website design process, where our design and sales team gain a deep understanding of each school’s needs through very specific questions asked during online or in-person design workshops.
 It’s how we ensure we create websites that are perfectly aligned with the needs and goals of the school.

 This to-do list is crafted from over a decade of experience helping schools build new websites—and it’s shared here to help school marketers get set up for website success!